• Home page

 Automatic translation

-Béarn is rich in three Pyrenean valleys of great beauty, they are called the Ossau Valley, The Aspe Valley and The Barétous Valley.
-These three valleys, land of bears and birds of prey, with a very strong pastoral identity, are anchored in Oloron, one of the oldest towns in Béarn, where the gaves of Ossau and Aspe which then form the Gave d'Oloron.
-The Ossau Valley is dominated by the emblematic summit of Béarn, the Pic du Midi d'Ossau, whose particular shark-tooth shape attracts attention from all points of the region.
+Béarn is rich in three Pyrenean valleys of great beauty.
+They are called the Ossau Valley, the Aspe Valley and the Barétous Valley.
+These three valleys, with a very strong pastoral identity, have as their anchor point Oloron, one of the oldest towns in Béarn, where the Gaves d'Ossau and Aspe meet.
+Then, they form the Gave d'Oloron.
+The Ossau Valley is dominated by the emblematic summit of Béarn, the Pic du Midi d'Ossau, whose particular shark-tooth shape attracts attention in all parts of the region.
 It is a magnificent valley, whose history is rich in particularities.

 Map of the Pyrenean Valleys in Béarn